0wlexe/sysadmin-cheatsheet/README.md

 # sysadmin-cheatsheet
-A list of linux networking commands.
+A list of linux networking commands for learning purposes.